gSchool/ada-CS-Fundamentals-Internship/07-algorithms/05-sliding-window.md

 The sliding window technique is a useful technique that helps us solve optimization problems that ask us to find a contiguous subsequence within a larger sequence.
 Note that the dynamic sliding window technique often doesn't work in problems where sums and negative numbers are involved.

-Our sliding window can be static means that it stays a fixed size as it progresses through the sequence or dynamic meaning that the right and left edges of our window can progress at different rates.
+Our sliding window can be static meaning that it stays a fixed size as it progresses through the sequence or dynamic meaning that the right and left edges of our window can progress at different rates.